paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-04-30-brighton_marathon.md

 Probably my best memory of the whole day was the roar of the crowds as I reached the seafront just before the halfway mark.
 Such was the lift here, I literally sprinted the next mile!

 It seemed like a sense of community had awoken in the people of Brighton.
-Not only was I cheered along throughout the day (hat-tip to the family in Hove who set up an unofficial ‘Party Station’) but as I staggered home, passers-by continued to congratulate me, beeping and waving as they drove by.
+Not only was I cheered along throughout the day (hat-tip to the family in Hove who set up an unofficial “Party Station”) but as I staggered home, passers-by continued to congratulate me, beeping and waving as they drove by.
 Such behaviour isn’t unique to Brighton — I  enjoyed similar support during the Great North Run — but it demonstrates what events like this can do for a city.
 It’s more than just a sport.

 Indeed, rather than just run a marathon, I also wanted to raise money for [Action for Children][3], a charity that works hard to help vulnerable children and young families across the UK.
 Thanks to the overwhelming [generosity of sponsors][4], I sailed past my original £500 target.
 With donations being matched by [Clearleft][5], **I ended up raising an amazing £1200**.